Pokémon video game series competitive play: Official competitive formats

 The Pokémon Company had previously held scattered competitions for the main series video games from 2005 onwards.
 Another competition, the Pokémon World Championships, was officially started by the company and began in 2004 as a competition for the Pokémon Trading Card Game and later expanded to the video game series in 2009.
 Players in a given country compete in competitions to obtain enough points, and obtaining enough points gains a player an invite to the Championships.
 The Championships are a three day long tournament, with players going through sets of Swiss rounds.
 Those who have the highest ranking move onto the next day of the competition.
 Once eight players remain, they compete until the final two, where the winner is decided in the finals.
 Players must register a "battle team" of Pokémon at the beginning of each event, which cannot be changed or altered throughout the event.
-All competitions have been held in the United States, with the exception of the 2022 Championships, which were held in London, and the 2023 Championships held in Yokohama.
+All competitions have been held in the United States, with the exception of the 2013 Championships, being held in Vancouver, British Columbia, the 2022 Championships, which were held in London, the 2023 Championships held in Yokohama, and the upcoming 2027 Championships, which will be hosted in Singapore.

 The World Championships are divided into three age divisions: Masters, Seniors, and Juniors, which is dictated by the participants' age.
 Though older players receive cash prizes, younger players receive scholarships.
 Unlike other competitive games, where there are typically a top set of players unlikely to be dethroned, the World Championships have a fluctuating top group of players that are less likely to be consistently dominant due to factors such as random chance elements in the battling format.
 Tournaments are overseen by "Pokémon Professors", who are community volunteers that ensure play is fair and competitive.
 Professors who oversee enough tournaments in a year can qualify to attend the World Championships that year and continue their role there.